Meiji Constitution: Promulgation

+Main provisions

 Structure

 The Meiji Constitution consists of 76 articles in seven chapters, together amounting to around 2,500 words.
 It is also usually reproduced with its Preamble, the Imperial Oath Sworn in the Sanctuary in the Imperial Palace, and the Imperial Rescript on the Promulgation of the Constitution, which together come to nearly another 1,000 words.
 The seven chapters are: